MUON-CFD/SOMAR/README.md

 Welcome to the SOMAR repository!
 =====

 SOMAR stands for The Stratified Ocean Model with Adaptive Refinement.
-It is free software using the [LGPL license](https://www.gnu.org/licenses/lgpl-2.1.html 'The GNU Lesser General Public License, version 2.1 applies.') and provided jointly by [Thomas Jefferson University's College of Humanities and Sciences](https://www.jefferson.edu/academics/colleges-schools-institutes/humanities-sciences.html 'TJU\'s CHS website') and the [University of North Carolina at Chapel Hill's Marine Science Department](http://marine.unc.edu/ 'UNC Marine Sciences website').
+It is free software using the [LGPL license](https://www.gnu.org/licenses/lgpl-2.1.html 'The GNU Lesser General Public License, version 2.1 applies.') and provided jointly by [Thomas Jefferson University's College of Humanities and Sciences](https://www.jefferson.edu/academics/colleges-schools-institutes/humanities-sciences.html 'TJU\'s CHS website') and [Arizona State University's School of Engineering of Matter, Transport, and Energy](https://semte.engineering.asu.edu/ 'ASU Engineering website').

 Release info
 -----